-When we speak of insulation, little people think of how it ties into your energy bill.
+When we speak of insulation, few people think of how it ties into your energy bill.
 Without good insulation, you may be suffering from a number of issues that you might blame other systems for.
 This is why we want to offer blown-in insulation because your home deserves the highest quality material, method, and team to get the job done.
 Air Quality Express is your preference when it comes to superb insulation.

 Benefits Of Houston Blown-In Attic Insulation

 With blown-in equipment, the same basic materials are available but in loose-fill only.
 This means they are sediment and made up of mainly recycled material that is small and powdery in most cases.
 It can reach the crevices and places where batts, the rollout insulation tarps, would not be able to protect.
-It maintains consistent thickness just like the other options.
+It maintains consistent thickness, just like the other options.
 This method will still offer similar degrees of moisture protection and in some cases, fire resistance as well.

 Materials Used In Insulation

 The options we have showcased are better equipped for dealing with extreme heat and high levels of humidity.
 While there are certain health hazards, our crew will oversee the process and ensure safety measures are taken.
-Air Quality Express will carry out the job in an efficient and responsible manner, they are certified to handle each of the following materials:
+Air Quality Express will carry out the job in an efficient and responsible manner, and we are certified to handle each of the following materials:

 This material can come from many different sources.
-You can find the material in slag at steel mills, however, you can also use volcanic rock or ceramics as well.
+You can find the material in slag at steel mills.
+However, you can also use volcanic rock or ceramics as well.
 It has the added benefit of being naturally flame-retardant.
 It will suit the extreme heat well.
 This material also has a natural resistance to moisture, too.
 This is a relatively newer material that is challenging the most popular options with its innate resilience.
-It is preferred with Batts, but in rare cases, you can use it to be blown in.
+It is preferred with Batts, but in rare cases, you can use it to be blown-in.